Make a DIY family reunion centerpiece to make your gathering beautiful! Looks perfect with a rustic or farmhouse decor style.

 Such is the nature of my creative process.

-The issue is that in this instance, my creative process had a deadline.
+The issue is that in this instance, my creative process had a deadline because of the date of the party.
 So what follows is a tutorial on how I made my family union centerpiece, along with tips on how to augment it to make your own version.

 Family Reunion Decorations